"Epistle" simply means a literary letter which was intended to be

 constantly on guard against attacks by Satan.
 He discusses the imminent arrival of the

-Antichrist and the coming end of the world.
+Antichrist and the coming end of the world, which of course did not happen.

 2 John: This letter was apparently written to a Christian woman and her